prog4biol/pfb2019/README.md

 **Data types** are just different types of data which are discussed in more detail later.
 Examples of data types are integer numbers and strings of letters and numbers (text).
 These can be stored in variables.

-**Funtions** do something with data, such as a calculation.
+**Functions** do something with data, such as a calculation.
 Some functions are already built into Python.
 You can create your own functions as well.

 **Objects** are a way of grouping a set of data and functions (methods) that act on that data

-**Classes** are a way to encapulate (organize) variables and functions.
+**Classes** are a way to encapsulate (organize) variables and functions.
 Objects get their variables and methods from the class they belong to.

 **Methods** are just functions that belong to a class.
 Objects that belong to the a class can use methods from that class.